-- 6.26.9.1 The Director of Finance shall maintain all financial records to enable the production of reports as above, and to the satisfaction of internal and external audit. - 6.26.9.2 Distribution of investment income to the charitable funds and the recovery of administration costs shall performed on a basis determined by the Director of Finance. - 6.26.9.3 The Director of Finance shall ensure that the records, accounts and returns receive adequate scrutiny by internal audit during the year.
-He/she will liaise with external audit, and provide them with all necessary information. - 6.26.9.4 The Charitable Funds Committee and subsequently the Board of Directors shall be advised by the Director of Finance on the outcome of the annual audit.
+- 6.26.9.1 The Chief Finance Officer shall maintain all financial records to enable the production of reports as above, and to the satisfaction of internal and external audit. - 6.26.9.2 Distribution of investment income to the charitable funds and the recovery of administration costs shall performed on a basis determined by the Chief Finance Officer.

+- 6.26.9.3 The Chief Finance Officer shall ensure that the records, accounts and returns receive adequate scrutiny by internal audit during the year.
+He/she will liaise with external audit, and provide them with all necessary information. - 6.26.9.4 The Charitable Funds Committee and subsequently the Board of Directors shall be advised by the Chief Finance Officer on the outcome of the annual audit.